 Do you have any special training: I have some college level drawing and sketching classes and I have been drawing since I was about 6.

-Tell us about the style of your work: I do not have a distinct style yet.
+Tell us about the style of your work: I do not have my own distinct style yet.
 I enjoy doing black and grey work and photo realism.
-I am experimenting with color at the moment.
+I really enjoy traditional Japanese work and bright colors.